edwinlzs/chainflow/README.md

 ### `link`

-You can use the `link` function to specify a callback to transform the response value before it is passed to the node.
+You can use the `link` function to specify a callback to transform the response value before it is passed to the input node.

 ```typescript
 const addGreeting = (name: string) => `Hello ${name}`;